sybilhoangRG/support.balsamiq.com/content/ui101/controls/tabs.md

 * Only use tabs when there is a limited number of navigation options available ([up to five on mobile](https://www.smashingmagazine.com/2017/05/basic-patterns-mobile-navigation/#tab-bar), [less than seven  on desktop](https://community.kde.org/KDE_Visual_Design_Group/HIG/TabControl)).
 * Tab width is usually determined by the text in each tab, so consider the impact of localization and font size adjustments.
-* Only use tabs "to present closely related peer areas of content."
-Content separated by tabs should be related in some way and exist at the same level in a hierarchy. [*(macOS Human Interface Guidelines)*](https://developer.apple.com/macos/human-interface-guidelines/windows-and-views/tab-views/)
+* Only use tabs ["to present closely related peer areas of content."](https://developer.apple.com/macos/human-interface-guidelines/windows-and-views/tab-views/ "macOS Human Interface Guidelines") Content separated by tabs should be related in some way and exist at the same level in a hierarchy.
-* Avoid using tabs for sequential tasks or "wizards" - tabs should be able to be used independently from each other. [*(Microsoft Windows Desktop Guidelines)*](https://msdn.microsoft.com/en-us/library/windows/desktop/dn742441(v=vs.85).aspx)
+* Avoid using tabs for sequential tasks or "wizards" - [tabs should be able to be used independently from each other](https://msdn.microsoft.com/en-us/library/windows/desktop/dn742441(v=vs.85).aspx "Microsoft Windows Desktop Guidelines").